Do I Need a Local SIM Card or VPN When Travelling in China? The Simplified Yes or No answer (2026 Guide)

 ⬇️

-✅ 1. the eSIM option doesn’t work with your phone or your international data roaming plan is too expensive.
+✅ 1. the eSIM option doesn’t work with your phone OR your international data roaming plan is too expensive.